kgrid/kgrid-activator/docs/koservices.md

 ### Service Description

 Each Knowledge Object (KO) is required to have a service description which is a definition of what
-services a KO provides and how it is access those services.
-The service description use the [OpenAPI Specification](https://en.wikipedia.org/wiki/OpenAPI_Specification).
+services a KO provides and how to access those services.
+The service description uses the [OpenAPI Specification](https://en.wikipedia.org/wiki/OpenAPI_Specification).

 ### Accessing Service Description